Yukigeshiki/job-hunt-rust/README.md

 First make sure you have rust installed.
 To do this you can follow the instructions found [here](https://www.rust-lang.org/tools/install).

-Once installation is complete, from the project root directory run:
+Once installation is complete, clone this repo and from the root directory run:

 ```bash
 cargo build --release